bikibird/declare/notes.md

 space pause 50 ticks, comma pause, 100 ticks.  period, !, ?, 200 ticks

+additional resonator RNP
+and anti-resonator RNZ into the cascade vocal tract modelø The nasal pole frequency FNP can be set to a fixed value of about 270 Hz for all time.
+The nasal zero frequency FNZ should also be set to a value of about 270 Hz during non-nasalized sounds, but the frequency of the nasal zero must be increased during the production of nasals and nasalization.
+T

 The RNP-RNZ pair is
 effectively removed from the cascade circuit during the synthesis of non-nasalized speech sounds if FNP